Kinto/kinto/docs/core/notifications.rst

 so that every Kinto-Core-based application can benefit from **pluggable listeners** without using `config.add_subscriber()` explicitely.

-Currently, a simple built-in listener is available, that just delivers the events into a Redis queue, allowing asynchronous event handling:
+Currently, a simple built-in listener is available in kinto-redis plugin, that just delivers the events into a Redis queue, allowing asynchronous event handling.

-.. autoclass:: kinto_redis.listeners.Listener
+See `Kinto Redis driver plugin repository <https://github.com/Kinto/kinto-redis>`_ for more information.

 To activate it, look at :ref:`the dedicated configuration <configuring-notifications>`.